 Exercise Your Right to Vote on the Jury

 Thomas Jefferson described the importance of the jury by saying, “I consider trial by jury as the only anchor ever yet imagined by man, by which a government can be held to the principles of its Constitution.”
 Abraham Lincoln said, “The greatest service of citizenship is jury duty.”
-Finally, Chief Justice Harold Melton states in the video linked to this website, “Justice Needs Jurors.”
+Finally, Harold Melton , the former Chief Justice of the Supreme Court of Georgia, stated “Justice Needs Jurors.”

 I hope and trust you will step forward in service to your community and exercise your important right as juror in the State Court of Bibb County.
 We are counting on you.

 – Jeff Hanson, Chief Judge of the State Court of Bibb County